High Blood Pressure and Peripheral Arterial Disease (PAD)

-For every 20 mmHg systolic or 10mmHg diastolic increase in your blood pressure, your risk of death from heart disease or stroke doubles.
+For every 20 mmHg systolic (top number) or 10 mmHg diastolic (bottom number) increase in your blood pressure, your risk for death from heart disease or stroke doubles.

-If you have diabetes, high blood pressure increases your risk of diabetes complications.
+If you have diabetes, high blood pressure increases your risk for diabetes complications.

 What Happens If Blood Pressure Is Controlled?